majuss/ecoevolpara/Documentation/vpn.md

 VPN means virtual private network.
 It is a software which will make the computer think you’re inside of a different network.
 This will describe how to setup the VPN connection for the HU-network with an HU-account (required).

-Here is the official manual from the [HU-website:].
+Here is the official manual from the [HU-website].

 macOS
 -----